Probable Event Constrained Optimization and A Data-embedded Solution Paradigm

 \subsection{Proof of Proposition \ref{pro:adpos1}}

 To prove this proposition, we utilize the finding on the support constraint, as defined in \cite{calafiore2005uncertain}, whose removal changes the solution of the optimization problem.
 According to Proposition 1 in \cite{calafiore2005uncertain}, for a convexly constrained linear program, the number of support constraints is at most $n$ (read \cite{calafiore2005uncertain} for a detailed proof).
-Let $x^*_{\rm D}(\Box)$ denote the optimal solution of D-DA (\ref{DDA}), by comparing Definition \ref{def:adpos} of this paper and the definition of the support constraint, one can consider a boundary-forming data point of $x^*_{\rm D}(\Box)$ a data point that contributes at least one support constraint to $x^*_{\rm D}(\Box)$ (note that a data point contributes $m$ constraints to the D-DA).
-As such, we have ``$n \ge$ the number of support constraints $\ge$ the number of boundary-forming data points."
+Let $x^*_{\rm D}(\Box)$ denote the optimal solution of DeDA (\ref{DDA}), by comparing Definition \ref{def:adpos} of this paper and the definition of the support constraint, we know that the number of boundary-forming constraints is less than or equal to that of the support constraints.
+Given that a boundary-forming data point of $x^*_{\rm D}(\Box)$ contributes at least one boundary-forming constraint to $x^*_{\rm D}(\Box)$ (note that a data point contributes $m$ constraints to the DeDA).
+As such, we have ``$n \ge$ the number of support constraints $\ge$ the number of boundary-forming constraints $\ge$ the number of boundary-forming data points."